anquanscan/sec-tools/README.md

 [prada-protecting-against-dnn-model-stealing-attacks](https://github.com/SSGAalto/prada-protecting-against-dnn-model-stealing-attacks): Reference implementation of the PRADA model stealing defense.
 [k8s-sec.github.io](https://github.com/k8s-sec/k8s-sec.github.io): Links and resources for the O'Reilly Kubernetes Security book
 [SINF](https://github.com/sergio-faraldo/SINF): Entregas de la asignatura Seguridad de la información (criptografía)
 [Awesome-Security-Repos](https://github.com/njmulsqb/Awesome-Security-Repos): Here's a list of cyber security related github repos and tools that I believe are awesome and should be promoted and used.
+[blockchain_c2c](https://github.com/i3visio/blockchain_c2c): A Proof of Concept to show how blockchain can solve C2C persistence.
+PoC originally presented at EuskalHack Security Congress 2017, updated and improved for Cybercamp 2017.